 Our business model places our internal team at the center of a coordinated development effort in which our senior team of experts focuses on the highly-specialized, strategic and technical aspects of biosimilar development that are core to our business and difficult to replicate.
 For other aspects of our operations that require greater scale or more capital-intensive investments, we have established a network of relationships with highly-competent external organizations and strategic partnerships that we believe will provide the competitive scale required to address the global biosimilar market opportunity.
 For example, in December 2015, we entered into a strategic manufacturing agreement with KBI Biopharma, Inc. (KBI Biopharma) for long-term commercial manufacturing of CHS-1701.
-Many such collaborators are also our equity holders, which we believe results in a strategically aligned consortium designed to select, evaluate and develop biosimilar product candidates in an efficient, cost-effective manner.
-We believe these elements of our business model have helped us maintain a relatively modest cost structure while providing important fundamental advantages over larger companies.
 In addition, our dynamic organization allows us to respond to the rapidly evolving biosimilar landscape.

-Background on Biosimilars
+Background on biosimilars

 The global market opportunity for biosimilars is emerging as a result of several factors.
 First, through 2020, 30 "blockbuster" biologics, each with worldwide annual sales in excess of \$1 billion, face loss of patent exclusivity in at least one major pharmaceutical market.
-These products achieved approximately \$106 billion in aggregate worldwide sales in 2015.
+These products achieved approximately \$109 billion in aggregate worldwide sales in 2016.
 Second, in response, regulatory agencies around the world have begun to define new approval pathways which we believe will help streamline the biosimilar approval process.
 Third, escalating healthcare costs and healthcare reforms have also been major drivers of the advancement of the biosimilar market, as governments and insurers are in search of mechanisms to contain costs and expand patient access without sacrificing quality of care.
 Consequently, we believe there is tremendous interest in bringing high-quality, lower-priced biologic therapeutics to market.